The right platform can make all the difference when building a website.

 However, it can become expensive as you scale or add advanced features.

-WordPress, on the other hand, offers a free plan and more flexible pricing tiers, starting as low as $4/month.
+WordPress, on the other hand, offers a free plan and more flexible pricing tiers, starting at $4/month.

 While hosting is included, premium themes, plugins, and higher-tier plans for advanced features may incur additional costs.
 This flexibility makes WordPress an excellent option for those who want to customize their websites, but costs can vary depending on your needs.